 A striking and theatrical boutique hotel, located in the heart of Stone Town

 An incredibly romantic roof terrace, for memorable dinners and sundowners

 The Secret Garden is an enchanting, crumbling courtyard full of romance and history, and often features live music to accompany your dinner

 There's some noise from the streets (which is inevitable in central Stone Town)

-Be prepared for steep stairs and no elevator
+Be prepared for steep stairs and no elevator/lift

 The Emerson Spice Hotel offers it’s guests a magical authentic experience, with every room immersing you into a different world that is inspired by movies, books, operas, and other real life characters.
 High ceilings, stained glass windows, large stone bathtubs, characterful wooden balconies, and a beautiful inner courtyard all combine to make this the most romantic hotel in Stone Town!